The Eastern Front from winter 1943-44 until late summer 1944.

 Although the complete enclosure of Leningrad had been broken up earlier, supply routes and the city itself were still under constant artillery fire and a fundamental change in the situation there would also have an impact on the countries in Scandinavia.

-In contrast to other parts of the Eastern Front, the German authorities had prepared an emergency plan and set up a line of defence that exploited the Narva River from the Baltic Sea to Lake Peipus and Lake Pleskau on the Estonian-Soviet border.
+In contrast to other parts of the Eastern Front, the German authorities had prepared an emergency plan and set up a line of defense that exploited the Narva River from the Baltic Sea to Lake Peipus and Lake Pleskau on the Estonian-Soviet border.

 Despite the relocation of German divisions of the Army Group North to the more endangered sections of the Eastern Front in the South and the recall of the Spanish Blue Division, which considerably weakened the German front, the order to retreat to the so-called ‘Panther’ line was not given in time.